YOU ARE WHAT YOU EAT

 Choose this tour to learn about healthy eating and working out while having fun!

-In our ComEd gallery you can take a journey in time to visit African American inventors who made great inventions that changed our lives for the better.
+In our Comed gallery you can take a journey in time to visit cultural American inventors who made great inventions that changed our lives for the better.
 Learn about great inventions for Beauty products, computers, and great medical science discoveries and cures.
 Inventors like Benjamin Banneker from the 17th century to today’s Apple computer Engineer Donna Augusta.

 Tour where your mission is to discover how your world is surrounded by S.T.E.A.M.
 Let your imagination take flight on a journey to Science, Technology, Engineering, Art and Math.